amycelliott/sql_project_holiday/README.md

  5) Type your SQL for one question and click Run,
  6) Once complete, repete step 4 and 5 for each question

+Notes: See ERD_secret_santa_SQL_Project.png for the ERD of the 3 tables uses in this project